h6465617468/SilverCipher/README.md

 #### [ Encryption Tool](https://github.com/eenonde/LavaCipher/blob/main/encryption_tool.php)

 ## Contributing
-EuclidBox is an open-source project that welcomes contributions from anyone.
-If you want to contribute to EuclidBox, you can fork the project on GitHub and submit a pull request with your changes.
+LavaCipher is an open-source project that welcomes contributions from anyone.
+If you want to contribute to LavaCipher, you can fork the project on GitHub and submit a pull request with your changes.
 You can also report issues and suggest improvements on the GitHub issue tracker.

 ## Developer Note
 If you're into encryption, you should take a look at file shredders.(DoD 5220.22-M,Pseudorandom Data,Random Data,Write Zeroes) It will be more secure if you use it together with RSA or Elliptic-curve cryptography algorithm.
 When using this encryption algorithm in your project, I recommend you to use it by adding or changing different functions.